 The first algorithm is Fictitious Play for Imperfect Recall Abstractions (\textsc{FPIRA})\footnote{A part of this work appeared in \cite{cermak2017ijcai}.
 Here, we provide an improved version of the FPIRA which can use a significantly smaller initial abstraction.
 Additionally, we significantly extend the experimental evaluation of the algorithm.}.
-FPIRA is based on the Fictitious Play (FP, \cite{brown1949some}).
-As a part of the contribution, we discuss the problems of applying FP to the imperfect recall abstraction and how to resolve them.
+FPIRA is based on Fictitious Play (FP, \cite{brown1949some}).
+As a part of the contribution, we discuss the problems of applying FP to imperfect recall abstractions and how to resolve them.
 We then demonstrate how to detect the parts of the abstraction that need to be refined to enable convergence to the Nash equilibrium of the original game.
 We base this detection on the difference between the quality of the strategies expected from running FP directly on the original two-player zero-sum EFG with perfect recall and the result obtained from applying it to the abstraction.
 Finally, we prove that the guarantee of convergence of FP to the Nash equilibrium of the original two-player zero-sum EFG with perfect recall directly translates to the guarantee of convergence of FPIRA to the Nash equilibrium of this game.

-The second algorithm is CFR+ for Imperfect Recall Abstractions (\IRCFR). \IRCFR replaces the FP by CFR+ algorithm \cite{tammelin2014cfr+} since CFR+ is known to have significantly faster empirical convergence to the Nash equilibrium in two-player zero-sum EFGs with perfect recall.
-As a part of the contribution, we describe problems of applying CFR+ directly to the imperfect recall abstraction and how to resolve them.
+The second algorithm is CFR+ for Imperfect Recall Abstractions (\IRCFR). \IRCFR replaces FP by the CFR+ algorithm \cite{tammelin2014cfr+} since CFR+ is known to have a significantly faster empirical convergence to the Nash equilibrium.
+As a part of the contribution, we describe problems of applying CFR+ directly to imperfect recall abstractions and how to resolve them.
 To update the abstraction, we compare the expected theoretical convergence of CFR+ in the original game and the convergence achieved in the abstraction.
-The abstraction is refined when the observed convergence is slower than the theoretical guarantee provided by CFR+ in the original two-player zero-sum EFG with perfect recall.
+The abstraction is refined when the observed convergence is slower than the theoretical guarantee provided by CFR+ in the original game with perfect recall.
 We provide a bound on the average external regret of \IRCFR and hence show that \IRCFR is guaranteed to converge to the Nash equilibrium of the original two-player zero-sum EFG with perfect recall.
-Finally, we provide an efficient heuristic for the abstraction update and demonstrate that it significantly improves the convergence to the Nash equilibrium of the original EFG.
+Finally, we provide an efficient heuristic for the abstraction update and demonstrate that it significantly improves the speed of convergence to the Nash equilibrium of the original EFG.